Your Personal Data

 Your application data will be stored by the CLMC Consortium until the end of the current recruitment cycle.
 If you take up a place on the programme your application data will be stored until 5 years after the end of the CLMC programme’s Erasmus Mundus grant funding period.

 Unsuccessful applications are also stored until 5 years after the end of the CLMC programme.
 This retention is required as part of the agreement with the European Commission Agency as part of their programme audit requirements.
 After this time, all data will be securely deleted.

 Certain limited basic categories data may be retained by our partner institutions for a longer period.
 For more details regarding this retention please see those institutions privacy polices:

 What are your rights?

 You can request access to the information we process about you at any time.
-If at any point you believe that the information we process relating to you is incorrect, you can request to see this information and may in some instances request to have it restricted, corrected or, erased.
-You may also have the right to object to the processing of data and the right to data portability.
+If at any point you believe that the information we process relating to you is incorrect, you can request to see this information and to have it corrected.
+You also have the right to request data portability.

 *Please note that the ability to exercise these rights will vary and depend on the legal basis on which the processing is being carried out.

-If you have any questions about this Privacy Notice or the way we are planning to use your information please contact email@example.com
+If you have any questions relating to this consent form or the way we are planning to use your information please contact: email@example.com